cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/HidingFromAccessibility.md

 # Hiding from Accessibility
-Only purely decorative images or content like repetitive text should be hidden from accessibility.
+Use `.accessibilityHidden(true)` to hide purely decorative images or content like repetitive text from accessibility.

 Don't hide informative or functional content from assistive technology users.